Community Impact Grants

 Through annual fundraising campaigns, United Way Bruce Grey (UWBG) raises hundreds of thousands of dollars within our community.
-Those undesignated monies that become available for distribution become part of our Community Fund – which is re-invested locally to address social service issues.
+Those undesignated monies become available for distribution as part of our Community Fund – which is re-invested locally to address local social service issues.

 Community Impact Special Project Grants – one-time funding for community agencies

 This funding allows any registered charitable organization in our community, which meet our funding criteria, to apply.
 Other practical capacity-building support is offered to registered charities that apply for funding.

 All United Way funds are distributed according to our Three Priority Areas:

 - From poverty to possibility –We are looking for initiatives that meet people’s basic needs for food, shelter and safety; as well as those that ensure individuals have opportunities to seek stable and sufficient employment, and make education, training and learning opportunities affordable and accessible for all.

 - Healthy people, strong communities –We are looking for initiatives that reduce barriers and isolation for those with addictions and mental-health issues through counselling, referrals, rehabilitation and other services.
 As well, services that support seniors, and individuals with physical, intellectual and emotional disabilities are ideal.

 - All that kids can be – We are looking for organizations that are supporting the healthy growth and development of young people.
 This means actively targeting the source of their challenges and working to address systemic issues.

 |Canadian Mental Health Association ~ Let’s Talk||It is known that 1 in 4 youth, between the ages of 15 to 24 will struggle with a mental health issue but only 1/3 of those will ACTUALLY receive treatment.
 The Let’s Talk program makes a huge impact in our community by sharing information about local, provincial and national youth-friendly resources DIRECTLY into the hands of youth and helps reduces the barriers of getting help.|